Cong spokesperson Shergill urges I&B ministry to issue advisory to restore 'civility' in TV debates

 "The brazen violation of NBA (News Broadcasters Association) guidelines and code need honest reflection and course correction," he tweeted.
 The letter by Shergill comes a day after the death of Congress leader and spokesperson Rajiv Tyagi following a heart attack.
 He was 52.
 Tyagi suffered the attack soon after participating in a TV debate from his residence in Sector 16 of Vasundhara in Ghaziabad and fell unconscious.

 Tagging his letter, Shergill tweeted, "My letter to I&B Minister Shri Prakash Javdekar Ji requesting him to issue an advisory to media to enforce a Code of Conduct to curb slanderous, sensationalist and toxic TV debates."
 In the letter, he said issuing an advisory to the media houses to follow News Broadcasting Standards Authority (NBSA) guidelines to ensure mere civility is a must and shall serve as an appropriate tribute to Tyagi.
-Congress leader Shashi Tharoor said the issue raised by Shergill requires serious consideration, with due regard to freedom of expression and Article 19 provisions, as well as existing conduct guidelines.
-"Since the subject is currently under discussion in the parliamentary committee, I will seek a report from the Ministry," Tharoor said..
+Senior Congress leader Ahmed Patel said it is high time TV channel owners, editors and anchors introspect on how some in the industry have reduced news debates into a "meaningless, poisonous and potentially fatal activity".
+"At times words can have the same impact as bullets," he said.
+Another senior Congress leader, Shashi Tharoor, said the issue raised by Shergill requires serious consideration, with due regard to freedom of expression and Article 19 provisions, as well as existing conduct guidelines.
+"Since the subject is currently under discussion in the parliamentary committee, I will seek a report from the ministry," Tharoor said.

 ALSO READ